Santa Catarina's guinea pig: Life stages and reproduction

-C. intermedia can reproduce year around, with a gestation time of about 60 days.
+C. intermedia can reproduce year round, with a gestation time of about 60 days.
 When compared to domesticated cavies and C. magna, the weaning of young is expected to be no longer than a 30-day weaning period.

 These endemic cavies have been recorded to produce 1-2 young a litter, which is the same as their relative C. magna who also produces 1-2 young a litter.

 These insular guinea pigs have a much slower maturation rate than other cavies.

 Researchers observed 4 distinct classes within C. intermedia by distinguishing ossified sutures; Age 1 is classified as young without any ossified sutures, Age 2 is classified as 1 ossified suture ranging <400grams, Age 3 is classified as a subadult missing one ossified suture and weighing 400-500g, Age 4 is classified as an adult with all three ossified sutures weighing over 500grams.

 From age 1 individuals vary from 100g-150g when not bred in captivity (99g).
 The highest recorded age 1 cavy was 200g.

 The lowest recorded mass for the adult Age 3 or 4 was 495g.
 Adult cavies have a mass greater than 500g.

 In comparison to other species of Cavia, C. intermedia offspring can experience the highest ratio of offspring average mass to mother's average mass.
 The offspring can reach up to 24% of the mothers average mass.

 Although the mass differences between sexes had no significance shown in the data, this is not normal for other cavy species.
 The male guinea pigs usually have higher masses.

-The lifespan of these cavies is not well known due to limited data and lack of research; however Moleques do Sul guinea pigs had an average monthly survival rate of (0.81) which is high for a species within a small geographic location.
+The lifespan of these cavies is not well known due to limited data and lack of research; however, Moleques do Sul guinea pigs had an average monthly survival rate of (0.81), which is high for a species within a small geographic location.